marvin-gomez/salary_case_study/README.md

   OR years_of_experience > age
   OR salary < 0;

---Delete rows where salary is less than 1000 annually DELETE FROM salary_annual
+--Delete Outliers, rows where salary is less than 1000 annually DELETE FROM salary_annual
 WHERE salary < 1000